Spending on the NHS in England

 To mark the 70th birthday of the NHS in 2018 the Prime Minister announced that funding for the NHS in England would be increased by £20.5 billion by 2023/24, or by an average of 3.4% per year.

 This was welcomed by the think tanks and others like the Institute for Fiscal Studies (IFS), who have said that the money will allow the NHS to “help stem further decline in the health service”.
 But they said that increases of at least 4% a year on average are needed in order to meet the NHS’s needs and see any improvement in its services.

 NHS providers are in deficit

-About two-thirds of NHS trusts—which provide secondary care to patients who’ve been referred there by a GP—are in the red in 2018/19.
+About 47% of NHS trusts—which provide secondary care to patients who’ve been referred there by a GP—were in the red in 2018/19.
 The figure was 67% just among acute hospital trusts—which make up the bulk of NHS trusts across England.

 Collectively they finished 2018/19 with a deficit of around £571 million.